The Tragic Story of the Most Majestic Ocean Liner

-Why Normandie?
 René’s parents lived on opposite sides of the Atlantic throughout his childhood.
 This unusual situation created the opportunity for him to travel frequently on the great French and British liners that survived the Second World War, like the Liberté, the Ile de France, the Queen Elizabeth and the Queen Mary.
-These regular crossings constitute his happiest memories and gave rise to a life-long study of ocean liners, most notably the legendary “floating museum” Normandie.
+These regular crossings constitute his happiest childhood memories and gave rise to a life-long study of ocean liners, most notably the legendary Normandie.

 When Normandie made her inaugural entry in New York on June 3, 1935, it is estimated that two hundred thousand spectators lined both sides of the Hudson to welcome her.
-Silvin explains why most authorities consider the Normandie the ultimate luxury liner.
+Silvin explains why most authorities consider Normandie the ultimate luxury liner.
 The sleek leviathan was a unique trendsetter, a “floating museum” as many called her.
 She was a ship offering the finest service amid the best example of Art Deco style.
-Her Grand Salon and Winter Garden were the locations where the world’s most sought-after entertainers performed, where elegant soirees were conducted and refined conversation took place.
+Her Grand Salon and Winter Garden were the locations where the world’s most sought-after entertainers performed, and where elegant soirees were conducted.

 Normandie was loved by glamorous and sophisticated actors, brilliant philosophers and playwrights, world leaders and politicians, business magnets from both sides of the Atlantic, and by many fortunate ordinary people.